EvilAngelPixie/d3js/_posts/2015-04-27-javascript.md

 #### General Tips

 * Try to find a text editor that you like that supports code highlighting, it can make spotting issues much easier.
-* Be aware that markup languages do not handle special characters,< >, appostropies, or quotation marks elegantly.
+* Be aware that markup languages do not handle special characters,< >, appostrophies, or quotation marks elegantly.
 They generally need some help and that help is often in a Character Entity Reference.
+* Be aware that like most programming languages there are 'reserved words' which can't be used for variable names, for example.

 #### HTML